-Aretha Franklin’s piano introduction to “Don’t Play That Song (You Lied)” nothing short of overtook me from the first time I heard it.
+Aretha Franklin’s piano introduction to “Don’t Play That Song (You Lied)” overtook me from the first time I heard it.
 There’s something about those broken chords that is positively mesmerizing.
 Played by Aretha, those strokes of the piano open not just “Don’t Play That Song (You Lied) but also the accompanying album 1970’s Spirit In The Dark.

 Written by Atlantic Records chairman Ahmet Ertegun and Ben E. King’s wife Betty Nelson, the song was initially a hit for King years earlier, but as always, it’s Aretha’s version that became the standard, and bigger hit.
 While King’s version applied the same “50’s progression” which drove his iconic classic “Stand By Me”, Aretha’s version is a complete departure from the original.